Tochukz/Pulumi/README.md

 $ pulumi up
 ```

-If you user the `--generate-only` flag then you will need to install dependencies and run `stack init` manually
+If you use the `--generate-only` flag then you will need to install dependencies and run `stack init` manually
 ```
 $ npm install
 $ pulumi stack init